rogerwinkler/4members/README.md

 _**NOTE**: This project is still in an early state.
 As to date it can be downloaded and used for development, experimentation or study of any kind, but it is still **far from a productive environment**.
-If you're interested in our open source membership management solution, please come back regularly and check out on the status of the project.
-We hope to have something up and running productive soon.
+If you're interested in our open source membership management solution, please come back regularly and check out the status of the project.
+We hope to have something up and running productively soon.
 Or drop a message, we'd like to come back to you as the project progresses._

 4members is an open-source membership management solution for clubs and associations, designed to be serviced